-We will enter into an employment agreement with each of our executive officers that will take effect upon completion of this offering.
+We entered into an employment agreement with each of our executive officers that took effect upon completion of the IPO.
 The employment agreements for Messrs.
-Johnson, Baltimore and Bierkan will be for a four-year term with an automatic renewal term of one additional year unless either party gives 60 days' prior notice that the term will not be extended.
-The employment agreement for Ms. Hale will be for a three-year term with an automatic renewal term of one additional year unless either party gives 60 days' prior notice that the term will not be extended.
+Johnson, Baltimore and Bierkan are for a four-year term with an automatic renewal term of one additional year unless either party gives 60 days' prior notice that the term will not be extended.
+The employment agreement for Ms. Hale is for a three-year term with an automatic renewal term of one additional year unless either party gives 60 days' prior notice that the term will not be extended.

-Our employment agreement with Robert L. Johnson will provide for a base salary of \$350,000, a target bonus of \$437,500 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.
+Our employment agreement with Robert L. Johnson provides for a base salary of \$350,000, a target bonus of \$437,500 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.

-Our employment agreement with Thomas J. Baltimore, Jr. will provide for a base salary of \$750,000, a target bonus of \$1,125,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.
+Our employment agreement with Thomas J. Baltimore, Jr. provides for a base salary of \$750,000, a target bonus of \$1,125,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.

-Our employment agreement with Leslie D. Hale will provide for a base salary of \$350,000, a target bonus of \$350,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.
+Our employment agreement with Leslie D. Hale provides for a base salary of \$350,000, a target bonus of \$350,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.

-Our employment agreement with Ross H. Bierkan will provide for a base salary of \$420,000, a target bonus of \$525,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.
+Our employment agreement with Ross H. Bierkan provides for a base salary of \$420,000, a target bonus of \$525,000 (with the actual bonus to be determined by the compensation committee), with eligibility for grants of equity.